Social Democratic and Labour Party: Remembrance Day 2010

-Leadership challenges and elections, 2011–2015
+Leadership challenges and elections, 2011–2024

 On 27 July 2011, it was reported that Margaret Ritchie faced a leadership challenge from deputy leader Patsy McGlone.
 The Phoenix reported that only one MLA, Alex Attwood was prepared to back her and that "she will be humiliated if she puts her leadership to a vote".

 Alasdair McDonnell was confirmed as Ritchie's successor after the subsequent leadership election on 5 November 2011.

 Colum Eastwood challenged McDonnell and replaced him as leader after the party's 2015 leadership election.

+Eastwood stood down as leader in 2024.
+Deputy leader Claire Hanna, was selected to replace Eastwood during the 2024 leadership election when she ran unopposed.
+Ratification for the new party leadership will take place at a conference in October 2024.

 Ideology and policies

 The SDLP is a social democratic party that opposes austerity and Brexit.

-It is also an Irish nationalist party advocating for a shared home place for all the people on the island of Ireland.
+The party is an Irish nationalist party advocating for a united Ireland, however, unlike the other nationalist party Sinn Féin, the party is viewed as more pragmatic and moderate on the subject, as such the SDLP is not abstentionist in regards to Westminster and the party cooperates fully with UK political and constitutional institutions.

-While the party is officially anti-abortion it does not apply a party whip on the issue.
+While the party is officially anti-abortion, it does not apply a party whip on the issue.
 The party supports LGBT rights including marriage equality, the roll out of PrEP across Northern Ireland and LGBT education in schools.
 The SDLP is anti-xenophobic and opposes plans to create what it deems a hostile environment for immigrants.
 The party also supports an Irish language act.

 The SDLP believes that 3,000 social and affordable houses should be built every year.
 They oppose the gig economy and zero-hour contracts.
 The party opposes welfare reform and the cut to universal credit.

-Despite opposing academic selection the party does not advocate the abolition of grammar schools.
+Despite opposing academic selection, the party does not advocate the abolition of grammar schools.
 The party supports the abolition of tuition fees.
 It wants to make a modern language up to GCSE and the teaching of maths up to the age of 18 compulsory.